RandomVertebrate/raspi-looper/README.md

 Run main.py to loop.
 You can add it to your .bashrc to run on boot.
 May be a good idea to tweak ALSA and Pulse audio configuration files as needed.

-More detail in a YouTube video probably.
+More detail in the YouTube video.